Esbriet (Pirfenidone)

 267mg Tablet

 Prescription required.
-Product of Canada.
-Shipped from Canada.
+Can not be split.
+Product of Australia.
+Shipped from Australia.

 To comply with Canadian International Pharmacy Association regulations you are permitted to order a 3-month supply or the closest package size available based on your personal prescription. read more